Nursing Home Medicaid FAQs

 Q: Why should I use Medicaid Eligibility Inc.?

 A: Government benefit regulations are constantly changing.
 Most people don’t want to read volumes of governmental red tape criteria.
-So we help you with assistance for correctly structuring assets or income to take full advantage of the rules.
-With our coordination with an attorney from one of the Law Firms we can help you that.
-We also help you with document collection and assist you filling with filling out your Medicaid application.
-In addition, we represent our clients at the scheduled Medicaid caseworker interview and present the application for approval and follow up on caseworker requests.
+So we help you with assistance for correctly structuring assets or income to take full use and benefit of the rules.
+With our coordination and with an attorney from one of the Law Firms we can help you with that.
+We also help you with document collection and assist you with filling out your Medicaid application.
+In addition, we represent the client for any Medicaid caseworker interview and present the application for approval and follow up on caseworker requests.
 Nursing Home Medicaid FAQs and Definitions:

-Q: What assets will Medicaid require spent down so I can qualify for eligibility?
+Q: What assets will Medicaid require I spend down so I can qualify for eligibility?

 A: Cash, bonds, stocks, mutual funds, savings, property, life insurance cash values, and all other investment holdings.
 With prudent legal advice and planning from our work with a Medicaid attorney, you can preserve ALL of these assets.